eedwards4/CS370-FinalProject/README.md

 - To stop the game either press "P" for pause and then exit, or press the escape button for the editor's buitin stop function
 <b>General Controls<b>
 - W and Spacebar are jump
-- A and D are left and rigth respectively
+- A and D are left and right respectively
 - Shift is Dash (once unlocked)
 - P is pause
 - F is debug "fly mode" (avoid using for gameplay)